James Trail

-James Trail (19 December 1745 - 16 August 1808) was a British lawyer and Tory politician, serving as the Member of Parliament for Orford between 1802 and 1806.
+James Trail (19 December 1745 – 16 August 1808) was a British lawyer and Tory politician, serving as the Member of Parliament for Orford between 1802 and 1806.
+Orford was a pocket borough, where he was brought in by Francis Ingram-Seymour-Conway, 2nd Marquess of Hertford.

 Early life

 Trail was a graduate of University of Glasgow before then going on to achieve an LLB at the Middle Temple.

 Personal life

 His brother, Henry Trail, was also an MP.
 In 1798, he married Clarissa Catherine Trail.